 If it’s possible it’s worth placing an outdoor kitchen close to the house.
 Very often you’ll be able to save on flooring, plumbing, and electrical.
 Also if you need to go with lower budget you can cut some appliances, as an indoor kitchen is close to the area.

 Outdoor kitchen pergola lighting

-Construction time is the best one to add a proper lighting to pergola.
-Without proper light, it is not going to be possible to use the area conveniently after dawn.
+Construction time is the best one to add proper lighting to pergola.
+Without proper light, it is not going to be possible to use the area conveniently after the sunset.
 Crucial are lights for a dining area and task lights for prep&cooking (as you really do not want to eat uncooked meat or burn yourself).

 What does a gazebo outdoor kitchen cost?

 An outdoor kitchen with a gazebo is quite a project.
 An invoice I’m going to share here is from Florida.
 The gazebo size is 20×20 ft.
 Pad is 22×27 ft. and the walkway is 8 ft.
 This is a pretty luxurious large outdoor kitchen, so one that is going to be more pricey no matter what.

 |Recessed lights and inner lights||$400|

 The effect looks amazing, but it comes with a price.
 To make it an investment you need to live in a residential neighborhood.
 Otherwise, you’re building something nice for your family, but it is rather not going to pay off in the future (unless you’re going to sell to huge outdoor kitchen fan).

 Gazebo construction is a time to add all electrical lines.
 If you’re doing so do not forget to add ceiling fans.
 What they do is not only giving a breeze but also help to keep insects in a distance.

 There are endless options with fans.
 They can have multiple functions.
 Some of them are equipped with lights, some are creating a mist.
 All of them can add a tone of style to the area and are worth incorporating in a design.